Fast Simulation of Size-Constrained Multitype Bienaym\'e-Galton-Watson Forests and Applications: Introduction

 \section{Introduction}

-Bienaym\'e-Galton-Watson forests (GW forests) are a simplified model for the genealogy of populations, where individuals have the same reproduction law.
-A natural generalization of such model are the multitype Galton-Watson forest (MGW forests), applied when several types of individuals coexist (leading to different reproduction rates).
-Such MGW forest have applications in biology, demography, genetics, medicine, epidemics, and language theory (see \cite{MR0163361,MR0286196,MR0488341,MR0392022,Ciampi86,MR1601681,MR2560499,MR3363681,MR3310028}), and others.
-But also they have several applications for pure mathematics.
-Miermont \cite{MR2469338} has proved that under certain conditions, MGW forests converge to Aldou's Continuum Random Tree (CRT, see \cite{MR1085326}).
-Conditioned random forests also provides us with several applications.
-In the unitype setting, GW forests conditioned on its population coincide with various combinatorial models, and also provide us with the computation of characteristics in several branching processes conditioned to be large (see \cite{MR1166406,MR1630413,MR1678582,MR2888318,MR2908619} for applications and motivations).
-The scaling limit of such trees towards the CRT, was proved by Le Gall \cite{MR2203728}, which, together with the work of Aldous, opened the path to the study of random real trees.
+\emph{Bienaym\'e-Galton-Watson forests} (BGW forests) are a simplified model for the genealogy of populations, where individuals have the same reproduction law.
+A natural generalization of such a model are the \emph{multitype Bienaym\'e-Galton-Watson forests} (MBGW forests), used when several types of individuals coexist (leading to different reproduction laws).
+Such MBGW forests have applications in biology, demography, genetics, medicine, epidemics, language theory, and several other sciences (see \cite{MR0163361,MR0286196,MR0279901,MR0488341,MR0392022,Ciampi86,MR1601681,MR2560499,articleBranchingProcessesTheirRoleInEpidemiology,MR3310028,MR3941869,MR3992183}).
+Those models have applications also for pure mathematics.
+Roughly speaking, Miermont \cite{MR2469338} has proved that under certain conditions (in particular, a finite variance condition), when \emph{ignoring the types}, large MBGW forests are similar to large (unitype) BGW forests.
+The latter result was extended by \cite{MR3606739} to an infinite number of types, and by \cite{MR3748121} to forests with offspring distribution in the domain of attraction of a stable law.